CaptainMesomorph/tardigrade-framework/README.md

 ## Version control history

+**June 27, 2019 - 7.0.0 Redesigned the Identity services to make them easier to use**

+- Standardised the Identity user framework to make it more intuitive and easier to implement based upon Microsoft conventions.
+- Added paging and sorting parameters to the GET action of ObjectController.
+- Modified SimpleInjectorServiceContainer to enable basic chaining.

 **June 21, 2019 - 6.1.0 Enhanced the ApplicationUserManager**

 - Extended the ApplicationUserManager to include additional operations.